nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_SCOPE.md

 This type is larger, sturdier, and is used to not only enclose the workshops and living spaces for Lexscopistanians, but also the resource they are gathering.
 A hëap-skope is used for processing timber and minerals which can take weeks, or sometimes, months to gather and process.

-Stâck-skopes are equipped with 30 storage containers.
+Hëap-skopes are equipped with 30 storage containers.

 ## Resource Collecting Application